Get creative this holiday season with a unique Christmas craft project! Learn how to make beautiful matchbox ornaments out of recycled materials.

 See how it sticks out a little?

-How I did the rest of matchbox 1:
+How I did the rest of Matchbox 1:

 The gift embellishments are puffy stickers that I stacked together.